-This never-ending sketchbook has been carried with me on all journeys, to the most random of situations, and, in the most mundane of places, has opened up spaces in me that I didn’t know were there.
-It emerges while sitting in a cafe or at a bus stop, riding on a train or a plane, at my desk, waiting in an office, pr pausing during a hike on a mountainside.
+This never-ending sketchbook has been carried with me on all journeys: from epic skylines to the most random of situations, and, in the most mundane of places, it has opened up spaces in me that I didn’t know were there.
+It emerges while sitting in a cafe or at a bus stop, riding on a train or a plane, at my desk, waiting in an office, pausing during a hike on a mountainside.
 The images are rarely planned.
 They ride along a stream of consciousness echoing my emotional and psycho-spiritual state mixed with my general will and momentum.
 By allowing the drawing its own narrative, the inner visual language expresses itself unhindered.
-The observant viewer will note the similarities amongst the imagery and different visual symbols and cues that show up over periods of time, again and again.
+The observant viewer/sketcher will note the similarities amongst the imagery and different visual symbols and cues that show up over periods of time, again and again.

 The sketchbook is a meditation tracing mental symbols, stories, and tangents, drawing out underlying connections, seeking, however organically, to find logical conclusions.
 It has it’s non sequiturs and moments of random association and completely free connectivity.
 It has moments of clarity, moments of abstraction, moments of pure thought and pure selflessness, and moments of complete, unadulterated, distraction.
 Then the lines take shape into something that I understand.
 I could expand on that, I think, I could make a painting out of that.